tracker1/azure-config-util/README.md

 ***NOW SHOWING VERSION 2.x DOCUMENTATION - UNDER DEVELOPMENT - NOT IN NPM***

+This module serves two purposes:

+1. Make it easy to use an Azure Storage Table for shard configuration values, with a caching client.
+2. Make it easy to use the shared configuration in order to utilize related services.

 This library will use an Azure Table in order to generate/cache/refresh configuration objects.
 This library does *NOT* encrypt line item configuration records.
 Version 3 will add encrypted values, as well as command-line utilities for backing up and restoring config table values.